 Grant Writing for Southern Organizers: Finding and Applying for Your First Grant

-Building on the Southern Equality Fund’s Grant Writing Kickstarter webinar, Grant Writing for Southern Organizers: Finding and Applying for Your First Grant will provide new grantseekers in the LGBTQ South with techniques, tools, and strategies for finding and applying for their first (or second or third) grant.
-This webinar is geared toward advocates and activists doing grassroots work in the LGBTQ South, and interested participants will be invited to apply for a multiweek “grantwriting bootcamp” leadership cohort to be held in early 2020.
+Building on the Southern Equality Fund’s Grant Writing Kickstarter webinar, Grant Writing for Southern Organizers: Finding and Applying for Your First Grant provided new grantseekers in the LGBTQ South with techniques, tools, and strategies for finding and applying for their first (or second or third) grant.
+This webinar was geared toward advocates and activists doing grassroots work in the LGBTQ South.

 Language Justice: Building Multilingual Spaces and Movements